HuygensING/antioch/src/site/markdown/index.md

 ## Software Architecture

-Being a web-based solution, Alexandria
+Being a web-based solution, Antioch

 * is implemented as a *RESTful service*, exposing its functions via HTTP endpoints/resources on the network,